-The restoration is designed to be an educational project.
-It will include work by training participants, school children and their teachers.
-One of the attractions of this hands-on demonstration of innovative restoration techniques is that, over the life of the project, the creek should heal rapidly, adding to the sense of accomplishment that comes from working with Nature.
+The restoration was designed to be an educational project.
+Work included training participants, school children and their teachers.
+One of the attractions of this hands-on demonstration of innovative restoration techniques was that, over the life of the project, the creek should heal rapidly, adding to the sense of accomplishment that comes from working with nature.

 The restoration will include: identification of an appropriate beginning site along the nine-mile stretch of Cedro Creek and its tributaries; survey of the Creek and design of the restoration work by Bill Zeedyk; mapping of the project site with the proposed structures; baseline monitoring; ongoing work by trainees and students, under the supervision of a trained foreman; ongoing monitoring of the restoration supervised by The Quivira Coalition but accomplished by volunteers.

 The training will disseminate innovative methods of wetland and riparian restoration technology that will allow stakeholders to work to repair their watersheds without needing large amounts of money to do so.
 These include: